 The Supplemental Instruction (SI) Program is an academic support program for EMA 201, EMA 202, ME 240, Physics 201, and Physics 202.
 Each SI session is led by an undergraduate student who has taken the course the session supports and excelled in it.
 Sessions are held twice a week and last one hour.
 As with other courses, you sign up for SI through your Student Center; the program is listed as InterEGR 150.
 Each SI section corresponds to one of the courses SI covers (so choose the section carefully).
-You can also find the SI schedule at: (website link).
+You can also find the SI schedule here.
 Attendance at SI sessions is mandatory for all students enrolled in the program.

 The College of Engineering maintains the SI program to help students succeed in foundational courses that traditionally have proved challenging.
 SI facilitates learning by exposing students to course material in a less formal setting than a lecture room.
 SI facilitators teach students strategies for improving their problem solving skills and for achieving greater conceptual understanding.
 Because of SI’s smaller group size, each session has lots of open discussion and affords students the opportunity to work in groups to complete problems similar to those in homework sets and on exams.

 SI is a course/workshop listed as InterEGR 150 in the timetable.
 SI is offered by the Undergraduate Learning Center.